ismailceylan/jdb/README.md

 catch( TableExistsException $e ){}
 ```

-This process results in the creation of two files.
+This process results in the creation of two files in your root directory.

-`data/usa/states.json`
+`/data/usa/states.json`
 ```JSON
 []
 ```

-`data/usa/states.meta.json`
+`/data/usa/states.meta.json`
 ```JSON
 {"current_id":0,"rows":0}
 ```

 If you attempt to create a database or a table that already exists,
-an exception will be thrown for both state.
+an exception will be thrown for both issue.

 ### Accessing An Existing Table